wearep3r/apollo/modules/vsphere/README.md

 **dash1 for Vsphere Vcenter**
-Terraform module to setup dash1 as infrastructure for zero on vsphere vcenter.
+Terraform module to setup dash1 as infrastructure for apollo on vsphere vcenter.
 Key facts are:

 ## Deploys (Single/Multiple) Windows Virtual Machines to your vSphere environment